haifenghuang/magpie/misc/emeditor/README.md

-# Syntax highlighter for monkey
+# Syntax highlighter for magpie

-This file provides Syntax highlighting support for the monkey Language in EmEditor.
+This file provides Syntax highlighting support for the magpie Language in EmEditor.

 ## screenshot